Stability for random measures, point processes and discrete semigroups: Discrete stability for point processes

-\begin{Cor}[see \cite{Dev:93}] A random variable $\xi$ with non-negative integer values is discrete $\alpha$-stable if and only if $\xi$ is distributed according to the Poisson law which mean is given by a positive strictly stable random variable.
+\begin{Cor}[(see \cite{Dev93})] A random variable $\xi$ with non-negative integer values is discrete $\alpha$-stable if and only if $\xi$ is a mixture of Poisson laws with parameter given by a~positive strictly stable random variable.
 The \pgf of $\xi$ is given by

 for some $c>0$. \end{Cor}